alina951/alina951-predicting-survival-on-the-Titanic-with-Python/README.md

 # predicting-survival-on-the-Titanic-with-Python
 Project Overview

-This project analyses the Titanic dataset, which contains information about the passengers on the Titanic.
+This project analysis the Titanic dataset, which contains information about the passengers on the Titanic.
 The analysis aims to explore the data, perform data cleaning, and extract insights through visualizations.
 The main objective is to understand the factors that influenced the survival rate of the passengers.

 Installing:: the necessary Python libraries using pip install pandas matplotlib seaborn

 ###Dataset###

 Download the Titanic dataset from Kaggle and save it in your working directory.

 ###Steps###

 Load Data: Load the Titanic dataset using Pandas.

 Data Cleaning: